interledger-deprecated/ilp-lightning-demo/README.md

 # BTC -> LTC Lightning Demo
 > Send payments between Lightning Networks using Interledger

-Interledger is a protocol for sending payments across different types of payment networks.

-This demo uses an Interledger Connector and the Lightning Network Ledger Plugin to send payments between instances of the Lightning Network on Bitcoin and Litecoin.
+This demo sends payments between instances of the [Lightning Network](https://lightning.network) on Bitcoin and Litecoin using an [Interledger Connector](https://github.com/interledgerjs/ilp-connector) and the [Lightning Ledger Plugin](https://github.com/interledgerjs/ilp-plugin-lightning).

 ## Prerequisites